A History of the University of Saint Mary

 In 1974, Saint Mary became the first four-year institution to offer degree completion in Kansas City, Kan.
 Formerly offering classes at Donnelly College, Saint Mary later moved its Wyandotte County hub to Providence Medical Center.

-As part of an expansion plan to better serve the Kansas City metro area, Saint Mary opened the Overland Park Campus in 2000.
-Located near 114th and Pflumm, the Overland Park Campus is centrally located for easy access.
+As part of an expansion plan to better serve the Kansas City metro area, Saint Mary opened the Overland Park Campus in 2000 Moved to its current location at 4500 College Blvd. in 2016, the Overland Park Campus is centrally located for easy access.

-With more than 80 years of experience in adult education, the University of Saint Mary has gained a reputation for developing value-centered graduates who are strong decision-makers, problem-solvers, and business and community leaders.
+With decades of experience in adult education, the University of Saint Mary has gained a reputation for developing value-centered graduates who are strong decision-makers, problem-solvers, and business and community leaders.
 The university’s concept of applied liberal arts embraces the rich history and meaning of the liberal arts tradition, while intentionally connecting learning to the real world in concrete and practical ways.